A multi-charged particle model with local $U(1)_{\mu-\tau}$ to explain muon $g-2$, flavor physics, and possible collider signature: Numerical analysis

+LEP experiment excludes the charged Higgs masses below 80 GeV~\cite{ALEPH:2013htx}.
+At the LHC, searches for the charged Higgs have been performed through various decay channels, $H^{\pm}\rightarrow cs$~\cite{ATLAS:2013uxj}, $tb$~\cite{ATLAS:2018ntn} and $\nu \tau^{\pm}$~\cite{CMS:2019bfg}, and most of these searches exclude $m_H^{\pm} < m_t$.
+Other searches such as \cite{CMS:2019bfg} give upper limit on the cross section$\times$ BR as a function of the charged scalar mass.
+Notice that $s^\pm$ only pair produced via $Z/\gamma$ propagator in $s-$channel and the cross section is below the current limit.

 In this analysis we choose our selections differently than Ref.~\cite{Sirunyan:2019ofn} and \cite{CMS:2018cgi}.
-As a small mass difference between the charged Higgs and the VLL is naturally implied from the muon (g-2), the muon will have a very small $pT(\sim 10$) GeV, but the other two leptons will have a much higher $pT$.
-This scenario is still allowed for VLL mass $\leq 350 $ GeV.
+As a small mass difference between the charged Higgs and the VLL is naturally implied from the muon ($g-2$), the muon will have a very small $pT(\sim 10$) GeV, but the other two leptons will have a much higher $pT$.
+Other two leptons are $\tau$ in our case since we chose $U(1)_{\mu -\tau}$ charge so that charged scalar couples only $\tau$ and $\tau$-neutrino.
+This scenario is still allowed for VLL mass $\leq 300 $ GeV.
 There are scenarios \cite{Ma:2014zda, Yu:2015pwa} when the doubly charged VLLs decays to a $W^{\pm}$ and and lepton($l^{\pm}$), giving a final state of 2 oppositely charges lepton pair ($l^{\pm}$) + MET.
-Our model also can produce the same signal but we focused on a more exotic scenario, as proposed by the $U(1)_{\mu - \tau}$ extended model, where the charged Higgs decays to tau lepton and a neutrino.
+In this study we have focused on a more exotic scenario, as proposed by the $U(1)_{\mu - \tau}$ extended model, where the charged exotic leptons decays to tau lepton and a neutrino $via$ the charged scalar.
 Hence in this study we select our signal to be 1 oppositely charged muon pair with very small pT + 1 oppositely charged tau pair with moderate pT + MET, and we keep the mass difference between the charged Higgs and the VLL $\sim$10 GeV.
 The same final state has also been studied for a more general model of vector like leptons in Ref.~\cite{Kumar:2015tna}.
 One of the advantages of VLL with small mass is that the cross section is large which can negate the effect of the suppression due to more than one tau tagging.
 Moreover, in the VLL signatures studied so far by CMS and ATLAS the assumption was that VLL decays to a W or Z, which is unlikely in our case.
 As a result, $W/Z$ veto can increase the signal efficiency.